Joemol94/LinearProgramming/README.md

 Running the Model: We solve the model and adjust the demand based on the solution.
 Iterative Optimization: The process is repeated until all demand is met or no further optimization is possible.
 Generating the Final Output: We generate a final output that shows the optimum reel size and the total demand met for each SKU.

-Detailed explanation on the LPP problem is given in this [blog]((https://medium.com/p/36374463007e)) post
+ ---Detailed explanation on the LPP problem is given in this [blog]((https://medium.com/p/36374463007e)) post ---

-User Interface is developed using plotly Dash with necessary functionalities like Edit, save, upload, Download and send email.
+**User Interface is developed using plotly Dash with necessary functionalities like Edit, save, upload, Download and send email.**